Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Results

-Although many quantum algorithms are known for the simulation of closed quantum systems, fewer studies have considered the simulation of open quantum systems despite their rich and interesting behavior\cite{breuer2002theory}.
-Current approaches include using inherent qubit decoherence\cite{sommer2021,rost2020simulation,tseng2000quantum}, direct simulation of an environment\cite{terhal2000problem,wang2011quantum,su2020quantum}, implementing Kraus maps / Lindblad operators\cite{hu2020,hu2021,head2021capturing,childs2016efficient,kliesch2011dissipative}, variational techniques\cite{haug2020generalized,yoshioka2020variational}, and more \cite{kamakari2021,metcalf2020engineered}.
-Since Barreiro et al. first demonstrated their open-system quantum simulator\cite{Barreiro_2011}, current early-stage dissipative simulations of quantum systems in the areas of quantum chemistry and physics \cite{kamakari2021,hu2020,rost2020simulation,tornow2020} have been completed.
+Although many quantum algorithms are known for the simulation of closed quantum systems, fewer studies have considered the simulation of open quantum systems despite their rich and interesting behavior~\cite{breuer2002theory}.
+Current approaches using inherent qubit decoherence~\cite{sommer2021,rost2020simulation,tseng2000quantum}, direct simulation of an environment~\cite{terhal2000problem,wang2011quantum,su2020quantum}, implementing Kraus maps/Lindblad operators~\cite{cleve2016efficient,hu2020,hu2022,head2021capturing,childs2016efficient,kliesch2011dissipative}, variational techniques~\cite{haug2020generalized,yoshioka2020variational}, and more~\cite{kamakari2021,metcalf2020engineered}.
+Since Barreiro et al. first demonstrated their open-system quantum simulator~\cite{Barreiro_2011}, current early-stage dissipative simulations of quantum systems in the areas of quantum chemistry and physics~\cite{kamakari2021,hu2020,rost2020simulation,tornow2022non,de2021quantum,schlimgen2022quantum,hu2022general,wang2023simulating,mi2023stable} have been completed.
+Here, we implement a Trotterized driven-dissipative map, which involves the application of Kraus operators at each time step\cite{hu2020,hu2022,head2021capturing,childs2016efficient,kliesch2011dissipative}.
+On a quantum computer where the natural operations are unitary, we implement the non-unitary gates by coupling to an ancilla qubit which is subsequently reset; this produces a non-unitary channel resulting in an eventual (mixed) state.

-While fault-tolerant quantum computers will be robust for many types of algorithms\cite{preskill1998fault}, current hardware has too many errors to be able to carry out long-time coherent quantum evolution\cite{arute2020observation}.
-The time evolution for driven-dissipative systems is intrinsically error mitigating\cite{zanardi2015geometry,schirmer2010stabilizing,jaschke2019thermalization} and it can be carried out to much longer times than coherent time evolution.
-With the advent of reset gates being available on quantum computers, this opens up a new realm of computation, where NISQ devices can be focused on solving this important and difficult quantum problem.